High-Risk Car Insurance in New York

 Consider state programs if you qualify or have been denied

-New York drivers denied by two or more insurers can obtain coverage through the New York Motor Vehicle Insurance Plan.
+New York drivers denied by two or more insurers can get coverage through the New York Automobile Insurance Plan (NYAIP).

 What to Do if You're Denied Coverage in New York

 Insurance companies can reject your application if you're deemed too risky under New York's voluntary market system.
-Drivers denied by standard carriers can obtain required coverage through the New York Automobile Insurance Plan (NYAIP), which ensures you meet state requirements, including liability and no-fault insurance.
+Drivers denied by standard carriers can get the liability and no-fault coverage New York requires through the New York Automobile Insurance Plan (NYAIP).

 building icon